 There’s the: “Sorry, I can’t come out, I’m doing Dry January” person.
 Dry January.
 The two words that anyone who celebrates their birthday knows are sure to put a bit of a dampener on things.
 You may not be drinking Karen, but please pass me the wine – chin, chin!

 On the plus side, most of the bars, pubs and restaurants are empty, so you’ve got more of a chance of getting a free drink or two because people have this weird sympathy for you.

 And then it ends up with you and a few select pals being in this situation…

 Closely followed by the: “I’m still broke from Christmas” person.
-Guess what, people who have their birthday’s in January are still broke, too!
+Guess what, people who have their birthday in January are still broke too!
 We’re not asking you to shower us with gifts, just come an have a cheap drink.
-There are also some great alternatives for nights out that won’t break the bank.

 Then again, that probably means that because your pals are broke there’s a damn good chance that you’re getting socks and every present is going to be wrapped in tin foil because no-one can be bothered with wrapping paper and tin foil’s just a ‘fold and scrunch’ job.

-Or, the “I’m really trying to shift all the weight I put on over Christmas, so I’m being super healthy” person.
-But when you’re actually honest with yourself you’re actually in a bit of a state after the festive season anyway from eating your bodyweight in cheese and pigs in blankets, so you end up contemplating whether there’s actually any point in celebrating your own birthday.
+Or, the “I’m trying to shift all the weight I put on over Christmas, so I’m being super healthy” person.
+But when you’re honest with yourself you’re actually in a bit of a state after the festive season anyway from eating your bodyweight in cheese and pigs in blankets, so you end up contemplating whether you should lay off the cake as well.

 So maybe you’d be better sitting at home in your loungewear, watching Bridget Jones and crying into a tub of Halo Top.
 Or, better yet, cooking a god awful dinner for your friends before sacking it off and ordering a takeaway.
 Because nothing says happy birthday like horrendous food, cheap wine and setting your kitchen on fire.